Gman-Superfly/AKIRA/foundations/CONSERVATION_OF_ACTION.md

 In fire, there's a critical moment: the **flash point**.
 This is when the reaction becomes self-sustaining, when the fire "catches."

-In AKIRA, this corresponds to **collapse** — the moment when diffuse belief suddenly concentrates into a specific prediction.
+In AKIRA, this corresponds to **collapse**, the moment when diffuse belief suddenly concentrates into a specific prediction.

 ```
 FLASH POINT = COLLAPSE